January 2026

 Christmas gifts & Holiday reading

-Some of those preparing to commence the certificate of Yoga Studies in 2025 have been asking about reading lists.
+Some of those preparing to commence The Certificate of Yoga Studies in 2026 have been asking about reading lists.
 The following texts are necessary for the program and there may be an opportunity to pick up some of these titles over summer or as a Christmas gift.
 These books are available through https://iyogaprops.com.au/

 Book list